hegelai/prompttools/README.md

-# PromptTools: Tools for Prompts
+# PromptTools

 Welcome to `prompttools` created by [Hegel AI](https://hegel-ai.com/)!
-This repo offers a set of tools for testing and experimenting with prompts.
-The core idea is to enable developers to play with prompts using familiar interfaces like _code_ and _notebooks_.
+This repo offers a set of free, open-source tools for testing and experimenting with prompts.
+The core idea is to enable developers to evaluate prompts using familiar interfaces like _code_ and _notebooks_.

 ## Using `prompttools`